 The following are some specific ideas that may help.
 Remember that building up library usage is often a long, slow process.
-These ideas are in no particular order, except that you might want to do the first one first, if it hasn't been done for a long time.
+These ideas are in no particular order, except that you might want to do the first one first if it hasn't been done for a long time.

-1. At least once a year, put an insert in the church bulletin that gives general information about the library, such as: the hours it is open, kinds of materials you have, check-out policies, your purpose or mission statement, a line drawing giving the location of the library, who your workers are, etc. [Make sure these inserts go into each "new member's packet" and leave some extras at each church entrance.]
+1. At least once a year, put an insert in the church bulletin that gives general information about the library, such as: the hours it is open, the

 3. Get materials of current interest or ones on topics that groups in the church are discussing right now or in the near future.
-Make a display of these materials in a very noticeable place.
-Put a basket there, and people can check out a material by signing the card and putting it in the basket.
-Example: materials about Israel and/or Islam.
+Make a display of these materials in a very

 4. Work with teachers and leaders, and put displays in classes and meetings and let people check out materials from there.